2011–2014 terrorist attacks in Kenya: 2014

+On 4 May 2014, on the Thika Highway in Nairobi, terrorists exploded homemade bombs on two commuter buses, nearly simultaneously and about a kilometer apart.
+According to the report, at least three people were killed and at least sixty-two others injured.
+The 45-seater buses were "packed with commuters", two bombs exploded on different buses around 1 km apart.
+The explosions occurred outside Safari Park hotel, and in an underpass next To TRM Mall.
+According to Kenya's National Disaster Operations Centre, twenty of the injured people were in a critical condition after the blast.
+Photos showed that one bus had a large hole in the side, and the other had its doors and windows blown off.
+The majority of casualties were women and children.
+Kenyan Vice President William Ruto stated that "security agencies are in pursuit of the perpetrators of this heinous and cowardly act", while Kenyan President Uhuru Kenyatta said that "the terrorists will be treated as the vicious criminals they are".

 On 16 May 2014, at Gikomba Market in Nairobi, twin explosions claimed the lives of more than ten people.

 On 23 May 2014, a grenade was thrown at a police vehicle carrying two suspects in the City of Mombasa.
 Two people were injured.

 On 16 June 2014, at least 48 people were killed when suspected Shebab militants from Somalia stormed into a Kenyan coastal town and launched a major assault on a police station, hotels and government offices, officials said.
 Around 50 heavily armed gunmen drove into the town of Mpeketoni, near the coastal island and popular tourist resort of Lamu, late on Sunday.
 Witnesses said they first attacked a police station, before starting to randomly shoot at civilians, some of whom had been watching the World Cup in local bars and hotels.

 In late 2014, two attacks believed to have been carried out by Al Shabaab killed 64 persons in Mandera County.

 On 22 November 2014, gunmen attacked a bus traveling from Mandera to Nairobi, killing 28 persons, mostly teachers and government workers heading to Nairobi for the December holidays.

 On 2 December 2014, Al-Shabaab militants attacked and killed a further 36 quarry workers, many of whom were non-Muslims, near Mandera Town.